-More than 400,000 square feet of exhibit space fill this gigantic museum, which explores cultures and environments from around the world.
-Interactive exhibits examine such topics as the secrets of Egyptian mummies, the art and innovations of people living in the Ancient Americas, and the evolution of life on Earth.
+More than 400,000-square feet of exhibit space fill this gigantic museum, which explores cultures and environments from around the world.
+Interactive displays examine such topics as the secrets of Egyptian mummies, the art and innovations of people living in the Ancient Americas, and the evolution of life on Earth.
 Originally funded by Chicago retailer Marshall Field, the museum was founded in 1893 to hold material gathered for the World's Columbian Exposition; its current neoclassical home opened in 1921.

-Explore one of the world's best dinosaur collections in the "Evolving Planet," an awe-inspiring journey through 4 billion years of life.
-And you can't miss the 65-million-year-old "Sue," the largest and most complete Tyrannosaurus rex fossil ever found.
+Explore one of the world's best dinosaur collections in "Evolving Planet," an awe-inspiring journey through 4 billion years—and don't miss 65-million-year-old "Sue," the largest and most complete Tyrannosaurus rex fossil ever found.
 At the McDonald's Fossil Preparation Laboratory, you can watch paleontologists cleaning bones.

-Shrink to the size of a bug to burrow beneath the soil in the "Underground Adventure" (additional
+Shrink to the size of a bug to burrow beneath the soil in "Underground Adventure" (additional fee).

 See nature at its most sparkly in the Grainger Hall of Gems, with magnificent jewels and jewelry.